Municipio X

-Municipio X (or Municipality 10) is one of the 15 administrative subdivisions of the city of Rome in Italy.
+Municipio X is one of the 15 administrative subdivisions of the city of Rome, Italy.

-It was first created by Rome's City Council on 19 January 2001 as Municipio XIII and has a president who is elected during the mayoral elections.
-On 11 March 2013 its name was changed in Municipio X.
+It was first created by Rome's City Council on 19 January 2001 as Municipio XIII and features a president who is elected during the mayoral elections.
+On 11 March 2013, following a municipal reorganization, its designation was officially changed to Municipio X.

 Subdivision

-Municipio X is divided into 10 localities:
+Municipio X is divided into 10 urban zones: